 Sustainability

-In 2023, one of the primary ways we see manufacturers innovating is through the use of more sustainable materials.
-In terms of hardshells, this means recycled face fabrics, more responsible production practices (including the elimination of harmful chemicals from water repellent finishes—aka PFC-free DWR), and an emphasis on the ethical treatment of workers.
+In 2024, one of the primary ways we see manufacturers innovating is through the use of more sustainable materials.
+In terms of hardshells, this means recycled face fabrics, more responsible production practices (including the elimination of harmful chemicals from water-repellent finishes—aka PFAS-free DWR), and an emphasis on the ethical treatment of workers.
 Many companies also utilize the bluesign system for sourcing materials responsibly.
 Patagonia is a clear leader in the sustainability movement, but brands like Outdoor Research, REI, Arc’teryx, and Black Diamond have also made a sizable effort to reduce their footprint.
 And while we encourage you to shop sustainably, we’re also big advocates of lowering consumption by reusing old gear.
 Many brands offer repair programs and used marketplaces for their offerings, and gear consignment stores can be treasure troves for like-new items.

 Hardshells vs. Rain Jackets and Softshells

 There are three general options for an outer layer: rain jackets, softshells, and hardshells.
 As the name indicates, rain jackets provide good water and wind protection.
-Compared with a hardshell, rain jackets are less durable and won’t breathe as well, but are quite a bit cheaper (prices range from approximately $150 to $300), lighter-weight, and compress smaller for packing.
+Compared with a hardshell, rain jackets are less durable and won’t breathe as well, but are quite a bit cheaper (prices range from approximately $150 to $350), lighter-weight, and compress smaller for packing.
 We prefer rain jackets for daily wear, on summer backpacking trips, or as emergency shells when bad weather isn’t in the forecast.
 But if you’re headed to the alpine or are out in winter conditions, we turn to a hardshell.

 As the names indicate, softshell and hardshell jackets are differentiated by the type and feel of their face fabrics.
 Softshell jackets are pliable, stretchy, and soft to the touch (especially on the interior), while hardshells are smooth and more rigid.
 In terms of weather resistance, it isn’t even close—even waterproof softshell jackets don’t offer nearly the same level of protection.
 Many softshells are only water- and wind-resistant instead of waterproof, instead focusing on breathability for working hard in mild conditions.
 We prefer a softshell in good conditions or on the climb up at lower elevations, but if weather really moves in, there’s no replacement for a quality hardshell.